 Where to Find the Right Digital Agency Talent

 In this episode I sit down with Amy Hoover, CEO of Talent Zoo.
-Amy is going to talk to us about how to find talent, developing a recruitment and hiring plan, and what to ask in the interviews.
+Amy is going to talk to us about how to find the best agency talent, developing a recruitment and hiring plan, and what to ask in the interviews.

 Amy is adamant that you need to develop a recruiting and hiring plan.
 Finding someone is a multi-prong process, involving personal contacts, former coworkers, job boards, head hunting, and paid recruitment.